awslabs/data-on-eks/website/docs/blueprints/ai-ml/emr-spark-rapids.md

 ```

 - If you don't already have an ECR repository, create one with the following command:

+Replace all the variables starting with `$` before executing the following commands.

 ```bash
 aws create-repository --registry-id $ACCOUNT_NUMBER --repository-name $REPOSITORY_NAME --region us-west-2
 ```